- Competitors will compete on an individual basis.

 - Ingredients will be provided by HGT including basic dry goods.

-- All competitors will be provided with a protein product, potentially chicken.
+- All competitors will be provided with a sponsored protein product, this will be advised to shortlisted finalists 2 weeks prior to cook off

 - The use of the sponsors main ingredient is compulsory.
 You will be required to showcase the sponsored product to the best of your ability in your final dish.